spheronFdn/sdk/packages/browser-upload/README.md

 const response = await fetch(`<BACKEND_URL>/initiate-upload`);
 ```

 2. On your BE service, use the method `createSingleUploadToken` from [@spheron/storage](https://www.npmjs.com/package/@spheron/storage) package.
-This method will provide you with a unique token that can only be used for a single upload, and this token has a expiration of 10 minutes.
+This method will provide you with a unique token that can only be used for a single upload with the `upload` function from [@spheron/browser-upload](https://www.npmjs.com/package/@spheron/browser-upload), and this token has a expiration of 10 minutes.

 ```js
 import { SpheronClient, ProtocolEnum } from "@spheron/storage";